datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
-The reason why probability of default is a primary component is it allows us to develop a lending strategy sufficient to set aside provisions for losses we expect to take just by doing business.
+Our focus on probability of default is primarily because it allows us to develop a lending strategy sufficient to set aside provisions for losses we expect to take just by doing business.
-Have a look at this diagram of possible losses based on the Basel II recommendations for our agency's strategy.
+Have a look at this diagram of possible losses.
 The probability of default from our predictions will allow us to anticipate each group of losses and plot this curve more accurately.
-The line between expected and unexpected losses is a concept we will explore more in a later lesson.
+The line between expected and unexpected losses is a cutoff value concept we will explore more in a later lesson.
 For now, just think about how our predictions are foundational to our overall lending strategy.

 ---